sting-ioc/sting/docs/overview.md

 formed and contains no cycles.
 If the analysis is successful then Sting will generate java source code to implement the injector.

-Sting can create components directly if they are annotated with the {@api_url: Injectable} annotation or it can call out to user code to provide the component (i.e. methods in {@api_url: Fragment} annotated types.)
+Sting can create components directly if they are annotated with the {@link: sting.Injectable @Injectable} annotation or it can call out to user code to provide the component (i.e. methods in {@link: sting.Fragment @Fragment} annotated types.)
 The second form is used when third-party objects can't be annotated, when a different framework is responsible for creating the object (i.e `GWT.create(MyGwtRpcService.class)` or when it is awkward to create the type (i.e. when publishing a component that is provided by calling a method on another